Korean, Edit

 ③ Filtration Rate

-○ Hematocrit = Blood Hematocrit = Plasma / Blood = RPF / RBF
+○ Blood Hematocrit = Plasma / Blood = RPF / RBF

-○ Produced by breakdown of creatine phosphate in muscles at a fairly constant rate
+○ Produced by the breakdown of creatine phosphate in muscle; generated at a fairly constant rate in the body.

-○ Cleared by kidneys, frequently used to measure GFR
+○ Cleared by the kidneys and often used to measure GFR.

-○ Used as a safety marker for kidney function
+○ Used as a safety marker for renal function.

 image